 - use public transport where possible e.g. myself and my occasional helper, Jo travelled to London for Yarnporium 2018 by train;

-- if unable to use public transport, car share e.g. myself and Ginger Twist Studio car shared to travel to Perth Festival of Yarn in 2019;
+- if unable to use public transport or cycle, car share e.g. myself and Ginger Twist Studio car shared to travel to Perth Festival of Yarn in 2019;

 - when driving, use my Toyota Hybrid car; and